DevartSoftware/tmetric-plugins/README.md

  [WebdriverIO](http://webdriver.io/), and [Mocha](https://mochajs.org/).

 **IMPORTANT:**
+Before running tests you should:
+1. Copy `/test/webdriverio/logins.template.js` to `/test/webdriverio/logins.conf.js`
-Before running tests you need to provide valid login information for all services configured in `/test/webdriverio/logins.conf.js`
+2. Provide valid login information for all services listed in the file.

 To run tests simply execute `gulp test` command or run `test.bat` (only on Windows).